 But what can the average person do when none of these are available?

-Whether it is because they cannot afford a coffee-maker, cannot travel with one or they simply not like the product obtained from these options, there is no need to worry.
+Whether it is because they cannot afford a coffee-maker, are grossed out by a dirty coffee maker, cannot travel with one or they simply not like the product obtained from these options, there is no need to worry.
 There are manual ways out there to brew coffee just as convenient as other classical stove-top or electric ways.

 Reusable mesh filters like this one is a great choice.
 Though they can only serve one cup at a time, the brewed coffee is directly poured over the mug, and the resulting flavor will vary according to the bean used and the temperature of the water.